antonfdiaz/legacyProxy/README.md

 That's it!
 You can now use Google, Reddit, GitHub and more on your old iDevice!

 ## TODO
-To-do for website fixing.
+To-do for website & app fixing.
 I will not be fixing websites that already work well with an app, such as YouTube, Instagram, etc.
 - [x] Google Search
   - [x] Modern homepage
   - [x] Web search